pond/dnd/party_ripa/journals/campaign_7/act_2/part_4.md

 The female of the two spins around.
 "How dare you utter that name!
 Who are you? *Who* are you?!" - they look ragged.
 Haggard, almost; feral.
 L1 Healing Word on the male doesn't help.
 So she shouts down, "We are the advance of a rescue party.
 The ship The Scarlett Arrow is on its way to rescue the crew."

 It's super tense.
 They back away down to the deck of the ruined stern section, which is partly embedded in the god's remains, in a defensive posture, fully armed.
 Penny suggests Arturo talk them down - she'll assist.
 He tries to give ship names, descriptions, how we got to know the Githyanki names, the necklace of the other crew member and *that* person's name - all that stuff.
-ADV persusasion 32!
+ADV persuasion 32!

 At least this stops them immediately attacking.
 They take a step back.
 One lowers their sword.
 The other even sheathes theirs.
 "You? *You* have come to rescue us?
 How did you know we were here?
 What is the story?"

 Arturo tries to bluff.
 Penny decides to tell the truth.
-She metions the powerful magic artefact; that's how come we knew they were here.
+She mentions the powerful magic artefact; that's how come we knew they were here.
 The sword is drawn again!

 "I knew it.
 You're just another person who wants the rod.
 We have defended it with our lives this whole time.
 You are *not* getting it."